 - i.
-The permittee shall collect two flow weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
-The permittee shall collect a second composite sample for use during the 24 hour renewal of each dilution concentration for both tests.
-The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 36 hours.
+The permittee shall collect a minimum of three flow-weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
+The permittee shall collect second and third composite samples for use during 24-hour renewals of each dilution concentration for each test.
+The permittee must collect the composite samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - iii.
+The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 72 hours.
 The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
-Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage. - iii.
-The permittee must collect the composite samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - iv.
+Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage. - iv.
 If the flow from the outfall(s) being tested ceases during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions and the sample holding time are waived during that sampling period.
 However, the permittee must collect an effluent composite sample volume during the period of discharge that is sufficient to complete the required toxicity tests with daily renewal of effluent.
-When possible, the effluent samples used for the toxicity tests shall be collected on separate days.
+When possible, the effluent samples used for the toxicity tests shall be collected on separate days if the discharge occurs over multiple days.
 The effluent composite sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report required in Item 4 of this section.